In this post you will find over 25 Modern Scrap Quilt Patterns to help you make a dent in your scrap bin!

 Check out the range of beautiful scrappy quilts below and pick your favorite!

-- Traditional blocks with a twist or used in a different way to make them somehow unexpected (bright colors and modern fabrics or a literal change in the block layout).
+Traditional blocks with a twist or used differently to make them somehow unexpected (bright colors and modern fabrics or a literal change in the block layout).

 25+ Modern Scrap Quilts to Try